What is gonarthrosis?

-Stimulation of an isolated muscle with simple muscle strengthening programs, the combined stimulation of several muscles in a specific motion sequence, or EMG-triggered stimulation may simplify and accelerate the treatment of gonarthrosis.
-Pain can also be treated using TENS programs.
+Stimulation of an isolated muscle with simple muscle strengthening programmes, the combined stimulation of several muscles in a specific motion sequence, or EMG-triggered stimulation may simplify and accelerate the treatment of gonarthrosis.
+Pain can also be treated using TENS programmes.

 Sport and gonarthrosis

 Sport can contribute to increasing well-being, reducing pain and restoring the functioning of the body.
 However, the indication of gonarthrosis during sport is subject to certain restrictions and requires increased caution in order not to cause a deterioration of the condition.